MicrosoftDocs/customer-insights/ci-docs/suggested-segments-activity.md

 1. Provide the required input data and select **Next**.

    - Choose customers: Include all customers or a specific segment.
-   - Choose activity: Select the activity type and the entities that describe the activity.
+   - Choose activity: Select the activity type and the tables that describe the activity.
    - Preferences: Set the time period to consider, the factors for suggestions, and map the attributes.

 1. Review your input and select **Run** to run the model and generate suggestions.